26Piedrosa/company/README.md

-# Company Profile with CodeIgniter 4 &amp; AdminLTE3
+# Company Profile with CodeIgniter 4 &amp; AdminLTE 3

 ## What is CodeIgniter?